himahuja/pcatxcore/knowledge_management/docs/WebResourceManager.md

 ##### `__iter__()`

-An iterator function with the ability to be accessed by multiple instances at once in a safe way.
+A generator function with the ability to be accessed by multiple instances at once in a safe way.

 Parameters
 * instances (int) : the number of instances using the iterator (default = 1)
 * iam (int) : the current instance's assignment [0-*instances*) (default = 0)

 Returns
-* dict : A dictionary which is the profile if found, else None (Yields)
+* iterator of dicts : A dictionary which is the profile if found, else None

 ##### `__getitem__(key)` and get(key)